 You cannot transfer your claim on us for Nursing and Care (Article 14.
-Nursing and care (district nurses) (in kind)), Mental Healthcare (Articles 25.
-Mental healthcare (GGZ) for insured age 18 and older (in kind) and 37.
-Stay(in kind and claim form)), Pharmaceutical care (Article 34.
-Medications (claim form)) and Medical aids (Article 36.
-Medical aids and dressings (claim form)) to care providers or others with whom we have not concluded a contract for this care (prohibition on assignment).
+Nursing and care (district nurses)), Mental Healthcare (Articles 25.
+Mental healthcare (GGZ) for insured age 18 and older and 37.
+Stay), Pharmaceutical care (Article 34.
+Medications) and Medical aids (Article 36.
+Medical aids and dressings) to care providers or others with whom we have not concluded a contract for this care (prohibition on assignment).
 This is a clause as referred to in Section 3:83 paragraph 2 of the Dutch Civil Code.